rust-unofficial/patterns/idioms/mem-replace.md

-# `mem::replace` to keep owned values in changed enums
+# `mem::take` to keep owned values in changed enums

 ## Description